 - a.
 The usual age for entry into Year 7 is 11.
 Candidates applying out of year will be considered on an individual case basis by the Governors' Admissions Committee.
 For advice on applying to Year 7 outside the normal age group please refer to www.kent.gov.uk/schooladmissions. - b.
 Day candidates take the Kent PESE test, also known as the 11+.
 It will be the parents' responsibility to ensure that their child takes this test. - c.
-Parents will be informed by Kent County Council before October 31st each year the results of the test to enable parents to make a decision whether to apply for a place at the school. - d.
+Parents will be informed by Kent County Council by the 26 November the results of the test. - d.
 If your child has special educational needs, you will need to discuss these with Kent County Council's Admissions Team.